fuadchoudhury/CIS4400_Homework/README.md

 This project worked with IMDb datasets that were likely downloaded as CSV files (public data), cleaned locally or via scripts, and then uploaded them to Snowflake, which is a cloud-based data store and data warehouse.\
 This qualifies as connecting to a cloud storage/data store rather than scraping or using a live API.

+•	Cloud Storage File Link: https://drive.google.com/drive/folders/1nV5X4a3WoKvv_7XRHbtZBIW-cTH1VX4B?usp=sharing

+•	The CSV files used in Tableau were exported and uploaded to Google Drive as part of cloud storage.

+# IMDb Movie Ratings Project – Cloud Storage Files

+This folder contains the cleaned and transformed datasets used for the IMDb Ratings Analysis project.
+These files were sourced from IMDb database and processed using Python, transformed in Snowflake, and later visualized in Tableau Public.

+Files:

+1. fact_movie_ratings.csv – Contains rating metrics including average rating and vote count.\
+2. dim_movie.csv – Includes movie metadata such as title, runtime, and genres.\
+3. dim_date.csv – Provides structured date breakdown used for temporal analysis.

+All files are in CSV format and ready for use in Tableau or any data visualization tool.

+Prepared by: Fuad Choudhury, Date: 05-10-2025

+•	Cloud Storage File Link: https://drive.google.com/drive/folders/1nV5X4a3WoKvv_7XRHbtZBIW-cTH1VX4B?usp=sharing

 # Data Visualization Screenshot:
 ![image](https://github.com/user-attachments/assets/5a85bc86-dfbd-47a1-8a28-4a74b96f30c2)
 It’s done by Tableau Public to the exported CSV datasets and created interactive visualizations.